The first time a child smiles, talks, crawls, and walks are special memories for families. They’re also important developmental milestones.

 But, if your child consistently misses developmental milestones, it can be cause for concern.

-The American Academy of Pediatrics (AAP) recommends pediatricians observe a child’s development at each well-child visit.
-The AAP also recommends developmental screenings at 9, 18, and 30 months and an autism screening at 18 and 24 months.
+The Centers for Disease Control and Prevention (CDC) and the American Academy of Pediatricians (AAP) updated their joint guidelines for typical child developmental milestones in February 2022.
+They recommend pediatricians observe a child’s development at each well-child visit and conduct developmental screenings at 9, 15, 18, and 30 months and autism screenings at 18 and 24 months.

 Developmental Delay Risk Factors